• Skip to primary navigation

 • Chop finely – Chop onion and garlic finely so they will mix well with the soaked TVP.

-• Don’t recommend simmering the meatballs in a sauce – You can add these tvp meatballs to a sauce and they will NOT fall apart.
-However, we recommend baking them in advance before doing that.
+• Don’t recommend simmering the meatballs in a sauce – You can add these vegan TVP meatballs to a sauce, and they will NOT fall apart.
+However, we recommend baking them or frying them in advance before doing that.
 They need that crispy outer crust first.

 • No special equipment – No need to pulse it on a food processor or stir any mixture for a long time.
 It is super easy to make, you’ll see.